skreynolds/ENG720_honours_thesis/README.md

 4. Poster presentation

 As I undertake my research, I am maintaining a blog in which I hope to summarise the important aspects on my research in a less formal language.
 A link to the blog can be found [here](https://skreynolds.github.io/).

+## MATLAB Simulation
+Work has been undertaken to develop a selection of power systems models with load frequency controllers.
+These were built for experimentation purposes using MATLAB and Simulink to replicate research papers, understand different model architectures, test model parameters, or try different classical control schemes for the AGC/LFC problem.

+A link to the reposistory containing this work can be found [here](https://github.com/skreynolds/ENG720_matlab_models).